jintonic/jintonic.github.io/learning/_posts/2020-02-11-automate-compilation-of-root-based-c++-program-with-makefile.md

 ...
 ```

 This is because `TRandom.h` only declares the class `TRandom` and the function `Rndm()`, but the real definition of them are saved in a separated file called `libMathCore.so`, which is a shared object (`.so`), or a shared library file.
-You need to instruct `g++` to link your executable with this library for the executable to run properly:
+You need to tell `g++` to link your executable with this library:

 ```sh
 $ g++ -std=c++11 -I /path/to/include/ test.cc -L /path/to/ROOT/lib -lCore -lMathCore